survivejs/webpack-book/manuscript/03_introduction.md

 If you don’t know much about the topic, consider going carefully through the early parts.
 You can scan the rest to pick the bits you find worthwhile.
 If you know webpack already, skim and choose the techniques you find valuable.

 In case you know webpack well already, there is still something in the book for you.
 Skim through it and see if you can pick up new techniques.
-Read especially the summaries at the end of the chapters and the conclusion chapter.
+Read especially the summaries at the end of the chapters and the concluding chapter of the book.

 ## Book Versioning

 Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a versioning scheme in place.
-Release notes for each new version are maintained at the [book blog](https://survivejs.com/blog/).
+Release notes for each new version are maintained at [the book blog](https://survivejs.com/blog/).
 You can also use GitHub *compare* tool for this purpose.
 Example:

 ```
 https://github.com/survivejs/webpack-book/compare/v2.0.22...v2.1.7